-Major depression, also known as clinical depression, is a depressive or mental condition characterized by at least two weeks of persistently low mood, low self-esteem, and lack of interest or pleasure in things that are typically pleasurable.
-People who are affected by major depression may also have hallucinations or delusions from time to time.
+Major depression, also known as major depressive disorder(MDD), is a depressive or mental condition characterized by at least two weeks of persistently low mood, low self-esteem, and lack of interest or pleasure in things that are typically pleasurable.
+People who are affected by severe major depression may also have hallucinations or delusions from time to time.

 Major depression is diagnosed using a person's stated symptoms and the results of an examination of their mental state.
 There is no laboratory test for the disease; however, testing may be performed to rule out physical disorders that might cause comparable symptoms.
-The most common onset age is in the twenties, with females affected almost twice as frequently as males.
+The average onset age is between 35 and 40 years old, with females affected almost twice as frequently as males.
 The disorder can range from a single episode lasting months to a lifetime condition characterized by recurring severe depressive episodes.

 Some common causes of major depression include:

 According to the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), a person suffering from major depression may display a variety of symptoms.
 These symptoms may consist of:

 Typical depression is characterized by low motivation, sadness, and an increased urge to sleep, while major depressive condition includes several symptoms.
 Individuals' major depressive disorder might differ in terms of symptom severity, symptom recurrence, and a set of specifiers that define the condition's specific features.

 The severity of major depressive illness may be broken down into three categories: